AfergOME/iPerf-OME-RESA/README.md

 After the download is complete, or it confirms the file is there beforehand, the application will run the tests that we need to confirm the circuit upgrade was successful.
 This will include 2 5-minute tests, one of which will test the download, the other will test the upload.
 These results will be printed to the desktop in the form of a .txt file.
 After you run this test, please forward that file to OME-RESA in the ticket you have open.

 If you have any questions, please feel free to reach out to anyone here at OME-RESA, and we will be sure to help you.

+# iPerf-OME-RESA MacOS
+The Mac version is very similar as it will check if you have iperf3 installed to your machine but, to do this homebrew is required.
+The app will ask you if you would like to install homebrew as it is required for this process to work.
+After that the tests will begin.
+These tests are silent and there will be no GUI to show the tests running.
+Instead, a popup window will appear telling you what is happening.
+These will disappear when the tests complete.
+After all the tests are done, the app will let you know that it has completed and the .txt will be placed in your Downloads folder.
+You will simply need to upload that .txt to your active ticket with OME-RESA.